microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

     As can the Internet Explorer developer tools.

-Full Fiddler traces are always preferred, but in cases where they're not available, session IDs can still be used by Microsoft engineers to retrieve Office Online server logs.
+Full Fiddler traces are always preferred, but in cases where they're not available, session IDs can still be used by Microsoft engineers to retrieve |wac| server logs.

 ..  _fiddler not running: